Djokovic, Nadal lead title chase at all-change Wimbledon

 Two titles have been accompanied by three lost finals as well as injury-enforced absences in 2004, 2009, 2016 and 2021.

-There remains a question mark over his durability for the two weeks at Wimbledon having played the entire French Open with his troublesome left foot anaesthetised.
+There was a question mark over his durability for the two weeks at Wimbledon having played the entire French Open with his troublesome left foot anaesthetised.

 Nadal has since undergone a course of radiofrequency stimulation, a treatment aimed at reducing nerve pain in his foot.